MrMurdock11/mrmurdock11.github.io/_posts/2022-01-15-optimizing-react-development-building-efficient-cli-tools.md

 4. **`ProductCategoryRow` (turquoise):** displays a heading for each _category_
 5. **`ProductRow` (red):** displays a row for each _product_

-Every part of this architecture is carefully designed to ensure modularity and ease of management.
+Every part of this architecture is carefully designed to ensure modularity, isolation and ease of management.
 Let's take a look at the internal structure:

 ```yaml
 FilterableProductTable/